 How does your strength change as you get older?

-The figure below comes from the International Powerlifting Federation, who collected data from a group of 1500 male lifters performing the squat, bench press, and deadlift.
+The figure below comes from the International Powerlifting Federation, who collected data from a group of 1500 male lifters performing the back squat, bench press, and deadlift.

 As you can see, strength peaks at around 30 years of age, and tends to decline from that point onwards.